gallowaylabs/streamdeck-tomato-timer/README.md

 - Repeat this process 3 more times, then</li>
 - Take a long break (25 minutes)</li>

 You can pause the timer at any time with a short press to pause and later resume.
-Pressing and holding for 2 seconds resets the internal cycle counter back to the first work phase.
+Pressing and holding for 2 seconds ends the current phase and moves to the next one.

 Note: This action times things differently than the standard Pomodoro method; the fourth break is one long break interval instead of a short break into a long break.